 - An exclusive symbol such as (lotus or hand) is reserved for a national party throughout India.
-But in case of a regional party, a symbol for it is reserved for it in the state which it is recognised.
+But in the case of a regional party, a symbol for it is reserved for it in the state in which it is recognised.

 Every party in India has to register with the Election Commission.
 The Commission treats every party as equal to the others, but it offers special facilities to large and established parties.
 They are given a unique symbol and are called, “recognised political parties.”